adamrodger/gcloud-ctx/README.md

 ### Pre-Built Binaries

-Grab the latest binary from the [Releases page](../../releases), extract it and add it to your `PATH`.
+Grab the [latest binary](https://github.com/adamrodger/gcloud-ctx/releases/latest), extract it and add it to your `PATH`.

 ### Others (e.g. `scoop` and `brew`)